Want to offer AI governance under your own brand? Explore partnership models →

 AI agents are genuinely powerful.
 Unlike a chatbot that answers questions, an agent acts.
 It can access your systems, retrieve data, execute workflows, and make decisions — autonomously, repeatedly, at scale.
 The efficiency gains are real.

 But so is the risk.
 An agent that can access your CRM can also exfiltrate data.
 An agent that automates procurement can run up costs without authorisation.
 An agent that operates outside a defined scope can take actions no one intended.
 And just as concerning, an agent that isn’t properly scoped can surface sensitive information to the wrong people — a sales rep seeing a colleague’s deals and compensation data, a contractor accessing customer records they have no business viewing, or a cross-functional agent inadvertently exposing HR or financial data to anyone who thinks to ask.
-In most organisations today, there is no centralised view of what agents are running, what they’re doing, or what they’re allowed to do.
+In most organizations today, there is no centralized view of what agents are running, what they’re doing, or what they’re allowed to do.
 That’s not a technology problem — it’s a governance gap.

 Three Layers.
 One Control Plane.